awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_atecc608a.md

 ## Troubleshooting<a name="ecc680a-troubleshooting"></a>

-For general troubleshooting information, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For general troubleshooting information, see [Troubleshooting getting started](gsg-troubleshooting.md)\.